Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 <br>
 ### Finding A Good Value For k <a name="kmeans-k-value"></a>

-At this point here, our data is ready to be fed into the k-means clustering algorithm.
-Before that, however, we want to understand what number of clusters we want the data split into.
+At this point here, my data was ready to be fed into the k-means clustering algorithm.
+Before that, however, I wanted to understand what number of clusters I wanted the data split into.

 In the world of unsupervised learning, there is no *right or wrong* value for this - it really depends on the data you are dealing with, as well as the unique scenario you're utilizing the algorithm for.
-From our client, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.
+For this specific case, having a very high number of clusters might not be appropriate as it would be too hard for the business to understand the nuance of each in a way where they can apply the right strategies.

 Finding the "right" value for k can feel more like art than science, but there are some data-driven approaches that can help us!

-The approach we will utilize here is known as *Within Cluster Sum of Squares (WCSS)* which measures the sum of the squared Euclidean distances that data points lie from their closest centroid.
+The approach I utilized here, is known as *Within Cluster Sum of Squares (WCSS)* which measures the sum of the squared Euclidean distances that data points lie from their closest centroid.
 WCSS can help us understand the point where adding *more clusters* provides little extra benefit in terms of separating our data.

 By default, the k-means algorithm within scikit-learn will use k = 8 meaning that it will look to split the data into eight distinct clusters.
-We want to find a better value that fits our data, and our task!
+I wanted to find a better value that fitted my data, and my task!

-In the code below we will test multiple values for k, and plot how this WCSS metric changes.
-As we increase the value for k (in other words, as we increase the number of centroids or clusters) the WCSS value will always decrease.
-However, these decreases will get smaller and smaller each time we add another centroid and we are looking for a point where this decrease is quite prominent *before* this point of diminishing returns.
+In the code below, I tested multiple values for k, and plotted how this WCSS metric changed.
+As I increased the value for k (in other words, as I increased the number of centroids or clusters) the WCSS value would always decrease.
+However, these decreases would get smaller and smaller each time I added another centroid and I was looking for a point where this decrease was quite prominent *before* this point of diminishing returned.

 ```python
 # Set up range for search and empty list to append wcss scores to